DamianPala/sicloudman/README.md

 Files on a cloud server are stored in buckets.
 In the case when you have multiple project configurations where different output files or builds are generated then you can automatically separate them and upload to different buckets.
 It means that a project configuration which produce distinguishable files regarding functionality is intended for storing in a separate bucket.

-Sicloudman searches specified location where your project output files are generated and automatically detects which files belongs to which buckets and upload these files into the cloud server.
+Sicloudman **searches recursively** specified location where your project output files are generated and automatically detects which files belongs to which buckets and upload these files into the cloud server.

 Only a latest created file belonging to the given project configuration - bucket will be uploaded.